Fdawgs/node-poppler/README.md

 Contributions are welcome, and any help is greatly appreciated!

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to get started.
+See [the contributing guide](./CONTRIBUTING.md) for details on how to get started.
 Please adhere to this project's [Code of Conduct](./CODE_OF_CONDUCT.md) when contributing.

 ## Acknowledgements